mmatz-ccri/geomesa/geomesa-tools/README.md

       -a, --auths           Accumulo authorizations
-    * -c, --catalog         Catalog table name for GeoMesa --cols, --columns     the set of column indexes to be ingested, must match the     SimpleFeatureType spec --dtField             DateTime field name to use as the default dtg --dtFormat            format string for the date time field
+    * -c, --catalog         Catalog table name for GeoMesa --cols, --columns     the set of column indexes to be ingested, must match the SimpleFeatureType spec --dtg                 DateTime field name to use as the default dtg --dtFormat            format string for the date time field
-    * -f, --feature-name    Simple Feature Type name on which to operate --format              format of incoming data (csv | tsv | shp) to override file extension     recognition --hash                flag to toggle using md5hash as the feature id     Default: false --idFields            the set of attributes to combine together to create a unique id for the feature --indexSchema         GeoMesa index schema format string -i, --instance        Accumulo instance name --lat                 name of the latitude field in the SimpleFeatureType if ingesting point     data
+    * -f, --feature-name    Simple Feature Type name on which to operate --format              format of incoming data (csv | tsv | shp) to override file extension recognition --hash                flag to toggle using md5hash as the feature id     Default: false --idFields            the set of attributes to combine together to create a unique id for the feature (comma separated) --indexSchema         GeoMesa index schema format string -i, --instance        Accumulo instance name --lat                 name of the latitude field in the SimpleFeatureType if ingesting point     data